-I have made it 4 times.
-The second time was close.
-The third I nailed it and the fourth was just to make sure!
-Ha!
-Luckily these brownies are squeaky clean and I have zero qualms about my family eating them for breakfast, snack or after meal treats.
+I have zero qualms about my family eating them for breakfast, snack or after meal treats.
 My toddler might declare war when I put avocado slices on his plate…. but Mami gets the last laugh… because AVOCADO BROWNIES, bitch.
-No, I don’t call my four year old names… although, sometimes….
+No, I don’t call my four-year-old names… although, sometimes….
 I want to. #Realtalk Toddlers are little emotional terrorists.

-I don’t know what I love more about these brownies… the fact that they are made entirely in my blender (or food processor) or the fact that they are 80% avocado and eggs but taste like fudgey goodness…. it’s a toss up.
+I don’t know what I love more about these flourless avocado brownies… the fact that they are made entirely in my blender (or food processor) or the fact that they are 80% avocado and eggs but taste like fudgey goodness…. it’s a toss-up.

 Ok, a few things….

-In the recipe I say 1 hass avocado.
-I use a whole one, I consider these medium sized, about the size of my fist.
-If you have massive (I’m looking at you Florida) avocadoes, use half of one, or your best judgement.
+In the recipe, I say 1 Hass avocado.
+I use a whole one, I consider these medium-sized, about the size of my fist.
+If you have massive (I’m looking at you Florida) avocados, use half of one, or your best judgment.

 The sweetener…. again, I just like to repeat this so I don’t get yelled at.
-I am currently on the Swerve (Erythitol) train, because it’s working for me.
+I am currently on the Lakanto train because it’s working for me.
 Use what works for you, be that coconut palm sugar or cane sugar.
 It’s your body loves.
 You know it best.

-- Make sure your avocado is medium-large and ripe but firm.
+- Make sure your avocado is medium-large and ripe!.
 When you scoop it out, measure it in a measuring cup.
-If your whole avocado, pressed down doesn’t fill a cup, then you need more avocado.
-If it’s a little more than a cup, that’s ok!
+3/4 -1 cup of avocado gently pressed down.

 - Add more sweetener?
-These brownies are lightly sweetened to optimize the healthy factor, but you can use up to 1/2 a cup of sweetener to give them a more indulgent flavor.
+These brownies are lightly sweetened to optimize the healthy factor, but you can use more sweetener for a more indulgent flavor.